alphagov/gds-faas/uses.md

 - Lambda@Edge on CloudFront Viewer Requests writes to CloudWatch Logs
 - Lambda to consume aformentioned logs and send events to Google Analytics
 - Log Anonymiser anonymises CloudFront logs for GDPR compliance and long term analysis.
+- Lambda@Edge and associated Lambda to trigger a CloudFront Invalidation Request when a POST request is made
 - https://github.com/openregister/deployment/tree/master/aws/lambda